KadeaAcademy/contineous-integration-test/quality-assurance-notes.md

 We install [ESLint](https://eslint.org/) with NPM or Yarn as a dev dependency (see [Dev Dependencies](###dev-dependencies)).

 The default configuration for ESLint is that they are going to parse your files as if they are Ecmascript 5.
-However, our file are written in the latest version of JS.
+However, our files are written in the latest version of JS.
 Therefore, we need configure ESLint to parse our files properly.

-In summary, we configure ESlint on:

-1. the type of Javascript it's going to parse
-2. the ESLint built-in recommended rules configuration (`"extends":`) and specify/override some of them in `"rules":`
-3. the environment where the javascript is going to run

-Tool configuration:
+**VS Code Plugin**:

-1. Install ESlint on your tool e.g. VSCode (it gives you highlights and fixes options)
+1. Install [ESlint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) on VSCode to get highlights and fixes options according to your config.
 2. You can also get auto fixes by running the following command:

 ```console
 npx eslint . --fix
 ```

+**Summary**
+In summary, we configure ESlint:

+1. the type of Javascript it's going to parse
+2. the ESLint built-in recommended rules configuration (`"extends":`) and specify/override some of them in `"rules":`
+3. the environment where the javascript is going to run
+4. on VSCode

 #### **Prettier**